Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Another factor to consider when building a foundation in yoga is your personal schedule and availability.
 It is important to set aside dedicated time for your practice, whether it is a few minutes each day or a longer session a few times a week.
 Consistency is key in yoga, and by setting a regular , you are more likely to stick with your practice and see progress over time.

 Incorporating yoga into your daily routine can have numerous , both physical and mental.
-Regular yoga practice helps to improve flexibility and range of motion.
+Regular yoga practice helps to improve and range of motion.
 As you continue to practice, you will notice increased ease and fluidity in your movements, allowing you to deepen your stretches and hold poses with greater stability.

 Additionally, yoga helps to increase strength and muscle tone.
 Many yoga poses require you to engage and activate multiple muscle groups simultaneously, resulting in improved overall strength and toning.
 As you progress in your practice, you may even find yourself able to hold challenging poses for longer periods of time.